confluentinc/ksql/docs/operate-and-deploy/schema-registry-integration.md

 ```

 !!! important
     - ksqlDB ignores unsupported types in the physical schema and continues
     translating supported types to the logical schema.
 You should verify that
     the logical schema is translated as expected.
     - During schema translation from a physical schema to a logical schema,
     `struct` type field names are used as column names in the logical schema.
     Field names are translated to uppercase, in contrast with schema
     inference with a schema id, which _does not_ translate field names to
     uppercase.

-If `WRAP_SINGLE_VALUE` is `false` in the statement, and if key schema is
+If `WRAP_SINGLE_VALUE` is `false` in the statement, and if the key schema is
 inferred, `ROWKEY` is used as the key's column name.

 If value schema is inferred, `ROWVAL` is used as the value's column name.
 The physical